EKEC 261 / EU Regulation

 03Highest-Disruption Routes

-Routes where Emirates passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Emirates passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-CDG → DXB (Paris CDG–Dubai)7% delay rate, peak season
+CDG → DXB (Paris CDG–Dubai)Moderate disruption, peak season

 04How We Handle Your Claim